microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 ```
 > **Note:** If you use a self-signed certificate, please add the SSL certificate you created in Step 14 to this client machine.

-**Step 14.** You are now ready to publish images to private Docker registry.
-Create Docker images by following this [HOL on Docker](https://microsoft.github.io/PartsUnlimitedMRP/adv/adv-21-Docker.html) lab.
-Tag an image with your registry's domain (e.g., myregistrydomain.com/web) in order to push it:
+**Step 15.** You are now ready to publish images to the private Docker registry.
+Create Docker images by following this [Dockerizing Parts Unlimited MRP](https://microsoft.github.io/PartsUnlimitedMRP/adv/adv-21-Docker.html) lab.
+Tag an image with your registry's domain name (e.g., myregistrydomain.com/web) in order to push it:
 ```
-$ docker tag mypartsunlimitedmrp/web <domain>/web
+$ docker tag mypartsunlimitedmrp/web <domain-name>/web
 ```

-**Step 15.** Now we can push this image (e.g., myregistrydomain.com/web) to private registry:
+**Step 16.** Now we can push this image (e.g., myregistrydomain.com/web) to the private Docker registry:
 ```
-$ docker push <domain>/web
+$ docker push <domain-name>/web
 ```
 This will take a moment to upload to the registry server.
 You should see output that ends with something similar to the following:
 ```